eriktoller/stress_displacement_calcualtor/README.md

 ## Included
 The program inludes several analytic element for linear elasticity.
 Currently the following anlaytic elements are included:
+- gravity,
-- gravity and
+- cracks (not yet released) and
-- cracks (not yet released).
+- circular tunnel (not yet released).

 ## Input data
 This list contains all the definitions of the user input data defined in `bin_wirte.m`.
 These are the model properties: